 Are the interior walls of your home looking a little dull?
 Maybe you’re tired of white or off-white walls and want to liven up things.
 There are a few things you may want to consider before you pull old stored paint brushes and rollers to start your interior painting project.

 Interior house painting makes for great weekend DIY projects.
 The fall and winter months are a good time to take on this task.
 By the time Spring rolls around, your home can have a fresh new look.

 Color trends change, so you want to know what’s hot and what’s not.

 Before you head out to the nearest Lowe’s home improvement or paint store, check out these 10 things you need to know about interior painting.

-Color is everywhere so why settle for boring when it comes to the interior paint color of your home.
+Color is everywhere, so why settle for boring when it comes to the interior paint color of your home?
 Be bold and daring and transform each room with its own unique theme.
-Or find a color theme to play with throughout the house.
+Or find a bedroom color theme that caters to your desired mood for the room.

 You can even create contrast by using a satin finish in one room and a matte finish in another.
 Or you can stick with a semi-gloss on every wall.
 But beware, semi-gloss will emit a bit of shine.

 The goal is to step out of your comfort zone and try new colors.

 Don’t spend hours or days going back and forth to the paint store in search of the perfect paint color.
 Plus, those sample cards can often be off if the lighting isn’t right.
 Thanks to technology, you can now paint your wall virtually using color visualizer apps you can download to your phone.

 Each app has its own feature.
 Some are from the makers of specific interior paint brands.